COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Results

-{\bf Starburst galaxies:} we first obtained that galaxies in the SB region have strongly rising SFHs with $\phiseven\gtrsim60^\circ$ and low dispersion on these measurements (<10$^\circ$).
-They present high-velocity norms over the $\SFRM$ plane with $\rseven\,\gtrsim2$ dex/Gyr.
+Starburst galaxies: We first obtained that galaxies in the SB region have strongly rising SFHs with $\phiseven\gtrsim60^\circ$ and low dispersion on these measurements (<10$^\circ$).
+This population is dominated by galaxies having formed 50\% of their stars recently (in the last 300\,Myr, see Fig.~\ref{ms_t-form}), indicating that most of their stellar mass has been formed in a recent burst.
+They also present high-velocity norms over the $\SFRM$ plane with $\rseven\,\gtrsim2$ dex/Gyr.
 Such conclusions remain valid across all redshift bins.
 However, as noted in Sect.~\ref{MS}, the fraction of massive galaxies in the SB region increases with redshift only until $z=2.2$.
 In this population, the value of $\rseven$ is even larger than the values found at lower redshifts.
-Fig.~\ref{speed_SB} illustrates this result, showing that the most massive galaxies reach a displacement up to $\rseven=4.20\pm0.50$ dex/Gyr at $z>3$, while low redshift $z<0.5$ massive galaxies show low displacement around $\rseven=2.90\pm0.70$ dex/Gyr.
-We also find that the SB population is dominated by galaxies having formed 50\% of their stars recently (in the last 300\,Myr, see Fig.~\ref{ms_t-form}), indicating that most of their stellar mass has been formed in a recent burst.
+Figure~\ref{speed_SB} illustrates this result, showing that the most massive galaxies reach a displacement up to $\rseven=4.20\pm0.50$ dex/Gyr at $z>3$, while low redshift $z<0.5$ massive galaxies show low displacement around $\rseven=2.90\pm0.70$ dex/Gyr.